Roy Belton: Aftermath

 Governor James Robertson condemned the lynching and tried to remove Sheriff Wooley from his elected position.
 An all-white grand jury investigated, but indicted no one.
 Police Chief John Gustafson stated his disapproval of mob rule, but also warned that the public in Tulsa was not prejudiced against such an action.
 Both the Tulsa Tribune and the Tulsa World, capitalizing on sensationalism, published editorials that spoke approvingly of the mob action.

 A. J. Smitherman, editor of the black-owned newspaper, Tulsa Star, realized that, if a mob could lynch a white man, no black man would be safe if he were jailed.
 Later, he warned that blacks should take matters into their own hands if another black were arrested.

-The next year another teenager Dick Rowland was arrested on a complaint from a white woman (Rowland was black) who wasn't his alleged victim.
+The next year another teenager Dick Rowland was arrested on a complaint from a white woman (Rowland was black) who was not his alleged victim.
 The Tulsa Tribune published inflammatory material about the incident.
 Aware of the failure of Tulsa police to defend the white Belton against a lynch mob, a large armed group of black men marched to the courthouse in the night offering to help the sheriff's deputies defend Rowland when a crowd gathered outside the courthouse.
 The Sheriff said they did not need assistance.
 Hours later an armed confrontation took place outside the courthouse, and the Tulsa Race Massacre of 1921 broke out.
-Mobs of whites began attacking the black community of in pursuit of the armed militants but before long it turned into a virtual pogrom injuring and killing hundreds of people, and burning tens of blocks to the ground, in the most destructive race riot in United States history.
+Mobs of whites began attacking the black community in pursuit of the armed militants but before long it turned into a virtual pogrom injuring and killing hundreds of people, and burning tens of blocks to the ground, in the most destructive race riot in United States history.